Yxboireal/SolveMyBook-Public-Patch/README.md

 ### 6. Use it
 Navigate to any McGraw-Hill SmartBook assignment and click the teal 🎯 button in the bottom-right corner.

+### 7. Limitations
+This patch works well for the most common SmartBook question types but has some limitations to be aware of:

+**Supported question types:**
+- ✅ Multiple choice (single answer)
+- ✅ Select all that apply
+- ✅ Fill in the blank (single and multiple blanks)

+**Not supported:**
+- ❌ Drag and drop / matching questions — the extension will get stuck and not advance
+- ❌ Diagram-based questions — where you click on parts of an image or label a diagram
+- ❌ Ordered sequence questions — where you drag items into the correct order
+- ❌ Hotspot questions — where you click a specific region of an image

+**Other limitations:**
+- The extension only works on **McGraw-Hill SmartBook** pages (`learning.mheducation.com`).
+It will not work on other platforms.
+- It requires an **active internet connection** to reach the Anthropic API — it is not truly offline, just account-free.
+- AI answers are not guaranteed to be correct.
+Sonnet and Haiku are strong models but can still make mistakes, especially on highly specific or niche topics.
+- If McGraw-Hill updates their website frontend, selectors may break and require a patch update.
+- The extension must remain as an **unpacked extension** — it cannot be published to the Chrome Web Store.